pelya/libiconv-libicu-android/README.md

 just run build.sh and enjoy.
 Don't forget to strip them, because they are huge with debug info included.

-Only armeabi and armeabi-v7a architectures are supported at the moment.

-If yuou need libintl, you may download it here: https://github.com/pelya/commandergenius/tree/sdl_android/project/jni/intl
+If you need libintl, you may download it here: https://github.com/pelya/commandergenius/tree/sdl_android/project/jni/intl